-Zack Polanski on LBC's Cross Question
+Zack Polanski slams Labour frontbench for refusing to join picket lines on LBC’s Cross Question

 The deputy leader of the Green Party of England and Wales Zack Polanski has hit out the Labour leadership’s refusal to join picket lines.
 Polanski made the comments on the most recent edition of LBC’s Cross Question.